 Residency: Must be a resident of Florida

-Mental Competency: Not now be adjudicated mentally incapacitated with respect to voting in Florida or any other state without having had your voting rights restored.
+Mental Competency: Not have been adjudicated mentally incapacitated with respect to voting in Florida or any other state without having the right to vote restored

 -A current and valid Florida driver's license number or a current and valid Florida identification card number

--Last four numbers of your Social Security number;
+-AND Last four numbers of your Social Security number;

 OBTAINING A VOTER REGISTRATION FORM